 Before we dive into the analysis, it's a good idea to understand exactly how seasonal colour analysis works.
-If you are interested in the theory behind colour analysis, please refer to this post.
+If you are interested in the theory behind colour analysis, please refer to this article.

-In other words, we need to ask: Do you suit warm or cool colours?
+In other words, we need to ask: do you suit warm, neutral or cool colours?
 The answer will depend on whether your features have warm or cool undertones.

 The value scale tells us how light or dark a colour is.
 The more black is added to a colour, the darker it becomes.
 The more white is added to it, the lighter it becomes.

-Here we need to ask: Do you suit light or dark colours?
-The answers will depend on how high the contrast between your features is as well as how light or dark your individual features are.
+Here we need to ask: do you suit light, medium or dark colours?
+The answer will depend on how high the contrast between your features is as well as how light or dark your individual features are.

 The chroma scale depicts how bright/saturated/clear or muted/soft a colour is.
 Clear colours are pure colours.
 The more grey is added to a pure colour, the more muted it becomes.